StuntsPT/4Pipe4/README.md

 ### USAGE

 Using 4Pipe4 should be relatively simple.
-Simply calling "4Pipe4.py -h" or "4Pipe4.py --help" should print the following help message:
+Simply calling "4Pipe4.py -h" or "4Pipe4.py --help" should printthe following help message:

 --------------------------------------------